Your detailed tour of Google Merchant Center Panel

 The products section of your Google Merchant Center account has three subsections.
 Hence, will be helpful to build a real-time understanding of the product in various ways.

 The ‘Diagnostic’ under ‘Products’ on the left side menu gives a clear picture of the products in the below categories.

-If your product is as per the policies of Google, and has appropriate values for its different attributes, then it is in Active state.
+If your product is as per the policies of Google and has appropriate values for its different attributes, then it is in Active state.
 It depends on the destination as well.
-Destination Wise product requirements might change.
+Destination wise product requirements might change.

 Item auto-expire after 30 days of or on the particular date set under ‘expiration date’ attribute.

 It shows you the number of products that are still under review and won’t show in the target destinations.
-Review duration can be between 3 business (for shopping ads) days to a few weeks(other programs).
+Review duration can be between 3 business days (for Shopping Ads) to a few weeks(for other programs).

 This section contains the list of all your product feeds.
 You can also create a new feed from here.
 Using the primary feed you can upload product data in the form of .txt file, XML (.xml) files, Google Sheets, or via Google Content API for Google Shopping.

 You get the option to add an extra feed with ADD SUPPLEMENTAL FEEDS clickable option.

 You can explore more about how to create a quality feed here.

 Pro tip: While creating a product feed, it is suggested by the CedCommerce experts to use third-party apps/integrations as they effectively reduce the chances of your product feed getting disapproved.
 No matter which eCommerce platform you are on, CedCommerce has a range of integrations to help you along the way.
 Checkout WooCommerce, Opencart, BigCommerce, Shopify and Magento integrations.